-Then do you think that the whole idea is one, and yet, being one, is in each one of the many?
+Then do you think that the whole idea is one, and yet, being

 Why not, Parmenides? said Socrates.
 Because one and the same thing will exist as a whole at the same time in many separate individuals, and will therefore be in a state of separation from itself.

 Nay, but the idea may be like the day which is one and the same in many places at once, and yet continuous with itself; in this way each idea may be one and the same in all at the same time.
 I like your way, Socrates, of making one in many places at once.
 You mean to say, that if I were to spread out a sail and cover a number of men, there would be one whole including many - is not that your meaning?